This is now in your Top Picks!

 5

-Offering vegan meal plans for those who struggle with healthy eating, the funky Little Erth by Nabz&G also offers delicious and nutritious dishes at their Jumeirah Lakes Towers restaurant.
+Offering vegan meal plans for those who struggle with healthy eating, the funky Little Erth by Nabz&G also offers delicious and nutritious dishes, both at their Jumeirah Lakes Towers and Time Out Market restaurants.
 Nabih and Ghalia are the brains behind this unique eatery, and have brought together their experience in culinary arts and passion for healthy food.
 Unearth the city's best vegan delights with a creative twist here.

 What to try: For a light in-between meal, the spring wraps make for a unique bite, filled with zesty flavours and guacamole in a dehydrated papaya wrap.
 If you’re feeling a bit peckish, the buddha burger will hit the spot with its incomparable quinoa patty and side of air-fries.
 Save some space to relish the crunchy banana ice cream cake.